Steem-FOSSbot/steem-fossbot-voter/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/evm2p/steem-fossbot-voter)

 Make sure to read the instructions though!
 Heroku has a basic free plan but if not familiar with their service you will want to read their terms, privacy policy, etc.

+## Update

+Please see also the [installation guide](/docs/installation.md) for instructions on how to keep your server up to date with further releases of Voter.

 ## License and acknowledgements